OUR STORY

 Beyond...

-From Autumn 2021 you voted to return indoors for Winter-Spring 2021-2022 at two new venues: St George's Tufnell Park on Monday mornings, and Kentish Town City Farm on Monday afternoons.
-We are planning to keep this timetable for the Summer term 2022, so I do hope you can come along and Make Some Noise!
-If you are no longer attending, I would love to hear any memories you or your little ones may have of Tempo Tots classes.
+If you have not yet joined us, I hope you can come and make some noise soon.
+If you are attending currently, you are awesome - thank you!
+If you are no longer attending, we miss you and would love to hear any memories you or your little ones may have of Tempo Tots classes.
 Did you have a favourite song, venue or activity, or any special memory that stands out?

 Please do share them HERE